 Those first to venture back to Iceland will be lucky when it comes to avoiding the crowds.
-However, structural changes are also being made to Iceland’s tourism infrastructure that will look to reshape and redefine how visitors experience the country.
+As stated, few visitors are expected in 2021, but there will also be a few changes.
+2020 gave the Icelandic government time to make structural changes to Iceland’s tourism infrastructure that reshapes and redefines how visitors experience the country.

 One change that will be introduced in 2021 is that tourist companies travelling to the highly popular Vatnajökull National Park will be subject to visitor quotas.
 This means there will be fewer crowds and smaller parties at the most beloved sites, including Jökulsárlón glacier lagoon and the many crystalline ice caves that burrow beneath Vatnajökull glacier itself.

 Aside from this, imposed quotas will ensure a greater level of safety for guests, as well as lessen the environmental impact on this beautiful area.
 Vatnajökull covers roughly 8% of Iceland’s landmass, and is considered the largest glacier in Europe.